instaMOL/waydroid-launcher-mol/README.md

-# Waydroid Launcher - instaMOL fork
+# Waydroid launcher - instaMOL fork

 Waydroid launcher for gamescope-session-steam, intended for the Steam Deck and Windows-based handheld PCs running Linux.